 As we look to diversify our class, certain applicants to the program may have their application fee waived.
 A complete list can be found on our Admission Process page.

-Additionally, we regularly offer application fee waivers to those who attend our information sessions, so we strongly recommend that you attend one of these events prior to applying.
+Additionally, we regularly offer application fee waivers to those who attend our Info Sessions, so we strongly recommend that you attend one of these events prior to applying.

 We strongly encourage you to visit campus, speak with our representatives when we’re in your city, or attend an online information session prior to submitting an application.
 Most of our strongest applicants have taken advantage of these opportunities to receive in-depth background not available via our website.
 You can then use what you’ve learned from these interactions to enhance your application prior to submission.